DataDog/documentation/content/en/account_management/authn_mapping/_index.md

 * **`{preference_type}`** [*required*, no default]:
   Preference to update, required to be "saml_authn_mapping_roles"
 * **`{preference_data}`** [*required*, no default]:
-  Data to update preference with, must be true or false. true to enable all mappings, false to disable
+  Data to update preference with, must be true or false: true to enable all mappings, false to disable

 {{< tabs >}}
 {{% tab "Example" %}}